All Episodes

 I was.

-First of all, best of all, true.
+First of all, first of all, true.

 Let me just tell you, that crowd, there was not any fuzziness at all.

-Uh so anyways, but yeah, so I walk into the room.
+So anyways, but yeah, so I walk into the room.

-The second that I walk into the room, the woman behind me who is a very famous actress, decides that she's going to bash everything American from the time we sit down.
+The second that I walk into the room, the woman behind me, who is a very famous actress, decides that she's going to bash everything American from the time we sit down.

-And I had Julie on my right hand side, the president of our network, and I had my mother on my left hand side, and I wasn't sure whose hand I needed to hold harder because I knew something was gonna happen because she was so nasty.
+And I wasn't sure whose hand I needed to hold harder because I knew something was going to happen because she was so nasty.

 Wait, wait, it gets better.

-She goes, Oh God, this girl.
+She goes, oh, God, this girl.

 People started to boo.